blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 You start with 10 hearts, your unarmed attacks deal 2 damage, your base movement is 30ft per turn, and you may pick one general skill that relates to your profession.

 ## Thief
+Nimble and sneaky, the thief can pass by vigilant eyes and cut purses undetected.
+An adventuring party that needs access to black market goods and services needs only recruit a thief, who is apt to locate fences, sell swords, corrupt guards, beggar informants, and the secret inventory carried by merchants.

 ### At level 1
 #### Skills
 - Daggers